lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 4/1 Chars.md

 char myChar2 = 'A'; // 65
 ```

-Because a `char` stores a Unicode character value it can be added to other chars to produce a result in the form of an `int`.
+Because a `char` stores a Unicode character value it can be added to other `char`s to produce a result in the form of an `int`.
 Likewise, `char` and `int` types can be added together to manipulate the value of the `char`.

 ```java
 // Shift Example